(Pour lire la version française, cliquez ici.)

 The air rushes past me and I blindly search for anything to grab a hold of.
 I grab hold of a root that protrudes from a rock.
 My sack slips off my back but I’m able to just snatch a handle.
 I swing in the air.

 After pulling my sack over my shoulder I just swing there for a minute, my heart pounding in my throat, my breathing ragged and heavy.
-I look down and see jutting rocks, maybe a thousand feet below.
+I look down and see jutting rocks, maybe five hundred feet below.